twhoff/AudioPlayer/README.md

 ## Backend

-Please navigate to the backend folder and start the server using:
+Please navigate to the `server` folder and start the server using:
 ```
 npm start
 ```